 ALL BOATS MUST BE EQUIPPED WITH SOME TYPE OF IGNITION STOP SWITCH.
 This ignition-kill device must be attached to the driver's body any time the combustion engine is in gear.
-Also any time the combustion engine is operating and in gear, there must by a driver in the driver's seat in full control of the boat.
-Fishing boats that are 16 feet or more in length may be used.
+Any time the combustion engine is operating and in gear, there must by a driver in the driver's seat in full control of the boat.
+Fishing boats less than 16 feet in length may not be used.
 No barges, cumbersome craft or boats without steering wheel will be permitted.
 Contestants may not use boats equipped with "stick steering" during official practice or during tournament hours.
 Each boat must also have a properly aerated or re-circulating live-well to maintain a live limit catch of bass by both contestants.
 Boaters are required to provide a back fishing seat for co-anglers.

 16. BOAT OPERATION:

 Any competitor answering yes to the question: "Will you enter as a boater?" will be expected to make that boat available for the tournament.
 Partners must discuss sharing time for his/her selected waters prior to ooze-off.
 Each partner is entitled to an equal number of hours to fish his/her selected waters during divisional and national qualifying events.
 Any contestant who, in the judgment of the tournament director, operates the boat in such a manner as to unfairly handicap their partner shall be disqualified.
-It is the responsibility of the co-angler to reimburse the boater in an amount mutually agreed.
-It is suggested that reimbursement be ½ of fuel cost to defray daily expenses.
-(Based on current fuel prices and running time, cost could be from $30.00 to $50.00).
-Co-anglers not paying their share as prescribed here and at the time of the event shall be cause for being disqualified.
-This penalty is not limited to the same event but may also result in entries not being accepted into future American Bass Anglers, Inc., events.
+It is the responsibility of the non-boater to reimburse the boater in an amount mutually agreed.
+It is suggested that reimbursement be ½ of fuel cost to defray daily expenses (Based on current fuel prices and running time, cost could be from $30.00 to $50.00).
+Non-boater not paying their share as prescribed here and at the time of the event shall be cause for being disqualified and/or may also result in entries not being accepted into future American Bass Anglers events.